nascho/aws_projects/README.md

-# aws_projects
-A log of my AWS Projects for reference
+# AWS Projects

+## Description
+This repository is being used to record the history of my AWS Projects with posts and screenshots, please click into the files above to explore.